Mark Begich: Abortion

 Begich is pro-choice and opposes restrictions on late-term abortions.
 He has received a 100% rating from the pro-choice organization NARAL and a 0% rating from the anti-abortion organization NRLC.

 Cannabis

 Begich stated that he had concerns but would defend Ballot Measure 2 (Alaska Marijuana Legalization).

 Capital punishment

 Begich stated that he generally opposes the death penalty.

 Domestic security

-Begich wants to repeal the Patriot Act and opposes "allowing the government to conduct surveillance wiretaps without warrants."
+Begich supports repealing the Patriot Act and opposes "allowing the government to conduct surveillance wiretaps without warrants."

 Energy

 In 2008, Begich supported the creation of a national cap-and-trade system for controlling greenhouse gas emissions.
 In 2010, he signed a letter advocating the establishment of a 'price' for greenhouse gas emissions as part of national energy policy.
 Begich has stated that this should not be interpreted as support for a carbon tax.

 Begich supports drilling for oil in the Arctic National Wildlife Refuge.

 Environment

 Begich believes that human activity is a major factor contributing to climate change.